Drsheppard01/Anylinux-AppImages/docs/BUILDING.md

 - sharun is not just for the AppImages, you can also use it anywhere you need to make any sort of application portable.
 You can even make pseudo-static binaries from existing dynamic binaries, which sharun does with the help of wrappe.

-- sharun even has hooks to fix applications that aren't relocatable, like webkit2gtk which is hardcoded to look for some binaries in `/usr/lib`, it fixes this with patching all automatically for you.
+- sharun even has hooks to fix applications that aren't relocatable, like WebKitGTK which is hardcoded to look for some binaries in `/usr/lib`, it fixes this with patching all automatically for you.

-Any application made with sharun ends up being able to work **on any linux distro**, be it ubuntu 14.04, musl distros and even directly in NixOS without any wrapper (non FHS environment).
+Any application made with sharun ends up being able to work **on any linux distro**, be it Ubuntu 14.04, Musl distros and even directly in NixOS without any wrapper (non FHS environment).

 ---